thinkpixellab/px-styles/README.md

     -   Simple animations? (like animate.css)
     -   Create a vscode snippets library for common things?
     -   Add a list of good third party libs
+    -   Refinements to the reading mixin / config